Jahia/jahia/bundles/security-filter/README.md

 ### Graphql

-Graphql provider use the security-filter service to check every field access.
+Graphql provider uses the security-filter service to check every field access.
 The API name is built from the graphql type and the requested field : `graphql.<gql-type>.<gql-field>`.

 When a graphql field returns a JCR node or a list of JCR nodes, it filters the result based on API authorization on these nodes.